web-servers/jws-operator/Parameters.md

 For the formats see the README.md.

 # serverLivenessScript
-That is the script to check that the POD is alive.
+That is the script to check that a pod is alive.
 That is NOT mandatory.

 # sourceRepositoryUrl
 That the URL were the sources are located, the source should have a maven pom.xml to allow a maven build, the produced war is put